Vlad-07/Eis/README.md

-# Eis Engine
+# Eis Engine Demos

-# Setup
-1. Run Freezer.bat

-# Usage
-  None.
+Various demo projects implemented with the help of [Eis](https://Vlad-07/Eis)